-The majority of Cape Cod residents are familiar with the skunk.
+The skunk is a common nuisance in Cape Cod.
 Its infamous defense mechanism is pretty recognizable.
 The distinctive odor is the skunk's main line of defense and is what makes it such a unique nuisance animal.
 Skunks are primarily nocturnal, so there's a great chance you won't even see it (you'll likely smell it, though!).
 If you do spot a skunk during the day, we recommend giving Critter Control of Cape Cod a call.
-For more information on how to identify a skunk, or if you'd like to schedule a skunk home inspection, call our office at 508.690.0076 or leave us more information on your skunk problem here.
+For more information on how to identify a skunk, or if you'd like to schedule a skunk home inspection, call our office or leave us more information on your skunk problem here.

 - There are numerous techniques you can implement on your property that discourage skunks from coming onto your property.
 In the majority of cases, more than these techniques are required to keep skunks away for good.

 - Skunks are clever and perseverant; these critters will try their hardest to make their home on the property if they find it appealing.

 - Limiting access to water sources and all types of food and sealing foundation cracks is a great place to start.

 - Securing trash cans, keeping rodent populations under control, and blocking entry to pet/livestock can all keep the chances of a skunk infestation down.

 - Modifying your property by removing piles of brush and making other similar aesthetic changes is another option.

 - Food is available in human-inhabited areas and it encourages skunks to make their homes under patios, decks, buildings, and other outbuildings.
 They will also dig dens in yards to find food.

 - These scavengers eat just about anything, including rodents, garden vegetation, grubs, and other insects, and often venture into trash bins for leftover food.